zepi2509/shell/README.md

 > If you want to make your own changes/tweaks to the shell do NOT edit the files installed by the AUR
 > package.
 Instead, follow the instructions in the [manual installation section](#manual-installation).

-The shell is available from the AUR as `caelestia-shell-git`.
+The shell is available from the AUR as `caelestia-shell`.
 You can install it with an AUR helper like [`yay`](https://github.com/Jguer/yay) or manually downloading the PKGBUILD and running `makepkg -si`.

+A package following the latest commit also exists as `caelestia-shell-git`.
+This is bleeding edge and likely to be unstable/have bugs.
+Regular users are recommended to use the stable package (`caelestia-shell`).

 ### Nix